Monday, December 23, 2024

 At the same time, Deputy Minister of Strategic Industries Timur Tkachenko does not see a problem in this.

-“If we talk about modular shelters, then these are regulated by DSTU, plus there are now new standards in development, which are called “Primary shelters,” he said.
+“If we talk about modular shelters, these are regulated by DSTU, plus there are now new standards in development called “Primary Shelters,” he said.

 Roman Tkachuk believes that a nationwide program should be developed to install modular shelters of the same standard and according to the same standards in order to avoid problems for local authorities and protect people.